mikearcaro/ImagingAnalyses/convert_dset_to_annot/README.md

 ### README

-This script processes converts 1D.dset files (AFNI/SUMA) to annot (FreeSurfer).
-It generates ROI annotations for surface-based analysis.
+This script processes converts 1D.dset ROI files (AFNI/SUMA) to annot (FreeSurfer).
 It assumes a specific folder / data organization structure that is unlieky to generalize.

 #### Requirements
 - Python 3.x